 When is eLearning more than training?
 When it’s a lifesaver.
 When it comes to safety compliance training, what your employees don’t know can hurt them.
 In fact, it can maim them—or do much worse—in a split second of inattention or carelessness.
-Safety compliance training is meant to educate and protect your employees.
+Safety compliance eLearning is meant to educate and protect your employees.

 There are many reasons.
 Some think it’s silly.
 Many think that the risks the training is intended to build awareness of are slim.
 “It’ll never happen to me,” summarizes a common attitude.
 Other believe it’s unnecessary because “I’m always careful.”
 But the facts tell a different story.